Sadrib-perfecthonest/Easy-chat/README.md

 - **File Sharing**: Future implementation of file-sharing capabilities (images, documents, etc.).
 - **Group Chat**: Adding support for group chats alongside one-on-one communication.
 - **Dark Mode**: Plan to implement a toggle for dark mode for better accessibility.
+** More Responsive Design**: Ensuring the chat interface was responsive and worked well on both desktop and mobile devices.

 ---